hang-on/knights-of-the-square/README.md

 A couple of years overdue (is this the far future?), it is finally here: Knights of the Square, as foretold by Kagesan.
 This little demo presents a tentative answer to the question "What if Capcom's classic was a single-plane kung-fu-like game, with cute characters"?
 Something like Knights of the Round vs. Black Belt.

 Knights of the Square owes everything to the SMS-Power community.
 From Maxim's tutorials, Bock's and Calindro's Emulators, to all the resources, friendly advice and encouragement on the forums over the years.
-Haroldo-OK has been a major inspiration for this particular demo, as I found great inspiration in his framework and tools for Dragonblaster.
+Haroldo-OK's framework and tools for Dragonblaster has been a major inspiration for this particular demo.